brybrophy/react-sorcerer/README.md

 **inputPath (required)**
 This is the path to the group of image files for a certain screen percentage.
 In the example below, there are two configs.
 One is pointing to the images that are have 100% screen width, and the other is pointing to the images that have 30% screen width.

-**outputPath (optional)**
-This is the outputPath for the optimized images.
-It needs to be somewhere other than the inputPath to prevent the processor from reprocessing images in the future.

-Defaults to `inputPath + '/optimized'`
+Note: The images will be output to `inputPath + '/optimized'`.

 **coverage (required)**
 An integer representation of the screen percentage for the image files.